Bus crashes in Pakistan, killing 33 people and injuring 40

 Pakistan’s Information Minister Fawad Chaudhry expressed his condolences on Twitter and advised public transport drivers to be more careful of the lives of the people they have been entrusted with.

-“When will we as a nation realize that the violation of traffic rules is fatal,” he said.
+“When will we as a nation realise that the violation of traffic rules is fatal,” he said.

 Deadly accidents are common in Pakistan due to poor road infrastructure and disregard for traffic laws.